Future Mole Valley – a new Local Plan

 Cllr Husband re-stated information that had been circulated via the village email group at the end of August, responded to queries seeking clarification and invited feedback from those residents who had attended to participate in this Open Forum section of the parish council meeting.
 Cllr Husband welcomed a statement from a Buckland resident who expressed his support for the “pro-active approach to engaging with MVDC the parish council is encouraging the local community to adopt”.

 A copy of the response Buckland Parish Council submitted to MVDC can be downloaded by clicking response.
 A copy of the annotated MVDC draft proposal map was appended to the response together with a copy of the supplementary Parish Council proposal map.

-In May 2019, shortly after the District Council elections, MVDC advised a six week consultation on a new Local Plan for Mole Valley, being referred to as a “Preferred Options Consultation” is now expected to take place between 21st October 2019 and 1st December 2019.
+In May 2019, shortly after the District Council elections, MVDC advised a six week consultation on a new Local Plan for Mole Valley, being referred to as a “Preferred Options Consultation” was expected to take place between 21st October 2019 and 1st December 2019.

 MVDC, on Wednesday 11th September 2019, announced an intention to postpone the preferred options consultation until 2020.